kaansnmez/lazyauto/README.rst

 ==========
 pairplot
 ==========
     Draws Boxplot and Scatterplot distributions of Continues values.
 Plotly is used.
-Opens automatically in the default browser on local as well.
+If you change ``render_local`` is True, opens automatically in the default browser on local as well.

     .. code-block:: python